-Due to its non-intrusive and natural characteristics, face recognition has been the prominent biometric technique for identity authentication and has been widely used in many areas, such as military, finance, public security, and daily life.
+Due to its non-intrusive and natural characteristics, face recognition has been the prominent biometric technique for identity authentication.
+As a result, it has been widely used in many areas, such as the military, finance, public security, and daily life.

 With extensive training data and modern graphics processing units (GPU), deep face recognition methods have drastically increased in performance and fostered numerous successful real-world applications in the recent five years.
-Recently, there have been several surveys on face recognition and its subdomains, including illumination-invariant face recognition, 3D face recognition, pose-invariant face recognition, masked face-detection, and more.
+As a result, several surveys have been conducted on face recognition and its subdomains, including illumination-invariant face recognition, 3D face recognition, pose-invariant face recognition, masked face detection, and more.

 Based on massive amounts of annotated data, algorithms, and GPUs, deep face recognition has achieved beyond human performance on some standard benchmarks, specifically on near-frontal face verification, similar-looking face discrimination, and cross-age face verification.